Standard of Conduct for Teacher-Learner Relationship

 These mechanisms can be used to report mistreatment by staff members of LUCOM or affiliate institutions as well.

-If deemed appropriate, reports will be investigated by the Office of the Dean, LUCOM Human Resources, or by a Department/Division chair.
+If deemed appropriate, reports will be investigated by the Academic Leadership team, LUCOM Human Resources, or by a Department/Division chair.

 Provider-Patient Relationship Between Faculty and Students3